 binomial-distribution

-The binomial distribution is a fundamental concept in probability theory and statistics, describing the number of successes in a fixed number of independent Bernoulli trials.
-Each trial results in one of two outcomes: success or failure.
-The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p) in each trial.
-It is widely used in various fields, including finance, healthcare, and social sciences, to model scenarios such as coin flips, quality control, and survey responses.
-Understanding the binomial distribution is essential for analyzing and interpreting data involving binary outcomes.
+The binomial distribution is a fundamental concept in probability theory and statistics, representing the discrete probability distribution of the number of successes in a fixed number of independent Bernoulli trials.
+Each trial has two possible outcomes: success or failure.
+The distribution is characterized by parameters n (the number of trials) and p (the probability of success in each trial).
+Common examples include flipping a coin multiple times or determining the number of successful sales in a given period.
+Understanding the binomial distribution is essential for analyzing scenarios where outcomes are binary and for conducting statistical tests related to these outcomes.

 Statistics 101: the Binomial Distribution